 The Temenos Academy is an educational charity which offers education in philosophy and the arts in the light of the sacred traditions of East and West.
-The Greek word ‘temenos’ means ‘a sacred precinct’, or the area around a temple.
+The Greek word temenos means ‘a sacred precinct’, or the area around a temple.

 In addition to its educational programme the Temenos Academy funds the Thetis Blacker Temenos Batik Scholarship, a biennial award for artists in batik.

-Founded in 1991, the Academy developed from the journal Temenos, edited by the late Professor Keith Critchlow (architect and geometer; d.2020), Brian Keeble (publisher and writer), Kathleen Raine (poet and literary scholar; d.
-2003) and Philip Sherrard (theologian and Hellenist; d.
-1995).
-Also instrumental in its creation were John Stewart Allitt (teacher of Dante and musicologist; d.
+The Temenos Academy itself was founded in 1991, under the patronage of HRH The Prince of Wales.
+Besides the editors of the earlier journal, other individuals instrumental in its creation were John Stewart Allitt (teacher of Dante and musicologist; d.
 2007), David Cadman (trustee), Dr Hans-Wolfgang Frick (trustee; d.
 2011), Esme F. Howard (trustee) and Sir Peter Parker (trustee; d.
 2002).

-Patchwork quilt inspired by her geometry teacher, the late Keith Critchlow and his wife Gail.)
+Patchwork quilt inspired by her geometry teacher, the late Keith Critchlow and his wife Gail.]

 Cecil Collins: Central motif from the Altarpiece The Divine Sun in Flux of Divine Light in Chichester Cathedral]